-(1) Supervisors shall be lecturers on the degree programme, external lecturers or, in exceptional cases, other experts who have knowledge and experience in scientific work and publication and who can demonstrate a relevant track record.
-Which persons are eligible to act as supervisor will be decided by the head of degree programme on the basis of objective criteria.

-(2) A plan of progression and a time schedule shall be worked out between the supervisor and the student, and if necessary with the companies involved.
-The supervisor must generally make sure that the topic is chosen in such a way that it can be realistically completed within the available time frame and that the topic is suitable for demonstrating the student's qualification.

-(3) The supervisor must be regularly informed about the progress of the work by the student.
-In general, the Master's or Diploma thesis must be written independently by the student.
+- (1) Supervisors shall be lecturers on the degree or certificate programme, external lecturers or, in exceptional cases, other experts who have knowledge and experience in scientific work and publication and who can demonstrate a relevant track record.
+Which persons are eligible to act as supervisor will be decided by the head of the degree or certificate programme on the basis of objective criteria. - (2) A plan of progression and a time schedule shall be worked out between the supervisor and the student, and if necessary with the companies involved.
+The supervisor must generally make sure that the topic is chosen in such a way that it can be realistically completed within the available time frame and that the topic is suitable for demonstrating the student's qualification. - (3) The supervisor must be regularly informed about the progress of the work by the student.
+The Master's thesis must be written independently by the student.
 The supervisor must inform the student as soon as he/she realises that the thesis may not be sufficient for a pass.
-Advice may also be given by other members of the teaching and research staff or by the head of degree programme.

-(4) Several students may collaborate on a topic if the work of individual students can be assessed separately.
-However, it must be clearly indicated which part the student worked on independently.

-(5) Every Master's or Diploma thesis must contain an abstract in the language in which the thesis is written.
-The thesis must in any case contain an English abstract.
-It must also include a table of contents and a bibliography.
-The digital final version contains an unsigned declaration that the Master's or Diploma thesis was written by the student him/herself and has not been submitted to another university for the award of an academic degree.
-The signed declaration must be attached separately.
-For data protection reasons, the thesis may not contain any personal data (e.g. matriculation numbers, CVs, addresses, signatures, etc.), with the exception of the names of the student and the supervisor.
-In addition, the documents "Plagiarism check of pre-academic and academic student theses" and "Guideline for Good Scientific Practice and Prevention of Research Misconduct" as amended and approved by the FH Board shall apply.

-(6) The thesis may be written in English.
-Upon agreement with the head of degree programme, the thesis may also be written in another language if at least the supervisor speaks that language.
+Advice may also be given by other members of the teaching and research staff or by the head of the degree or certificate programme. - (4) Several students may collaborate on a topic if the work of individual students can be assessed separately.
+However, it must be clearly indicated which part the student worked on independently. - (5) Every Master's thesis must contain an English abstract.
+If the degree programme is held in a language other than English, an additional abstract must be provided in the language of instruction.
+The thesis must also include a table of contents and a bibliography.
+The digital final version contains an unsigned declaration that the Master's thesis was written by the student him/herself and has not been submitted to another university for the award of an academic degree.
+The signed declaration shall be enclosed separately.
+Prior to submission, the student must check the Master's thesis according to the "FH JOANNEUM measures for checking plagiarism in pre-academic and academic student theses" using a plagiarism detection software provided by FH JOANNEUM, and send the result to the supervisor electronically.
+The "Guideline for Good Scientific Practice and Prevention of Research Misconduct" as amended and approved by the Board must also be adhered to. - (6) The thesis may be written in English.
+Upon agreement with the head of the degree or certificate programme, the thesis may also be written in another language if at least the supervisor speaks that language.

-(7) The same resources that are available during regular studies are also available while working on the Master's or Diploma thesis.
+(7) The same resources that are available during regular studies are also available while working on the Master's thesis.
 Students shall not be entitled to request special resources.